opnfv/ipv6/docs/setupservicevm/4-ipv6-configguide-servicevm.rst

 **SETUP-SVM-29**: Please note that after the vRouter successfully initializes and starts sending RA (Router Advertisement) message, you would see an IPv6 route to the ``2001:db8:0:2::/64`` prefix (subnet) reachable via LLA (Link Local Address) ``fe80::f816:3eff:fe11:1111`` of ``eth0`` interface of the ``vRouter``.
 You can execute the following command to list the IPv6 routes.
+The routing table should now look similar to something shown below.

 .. code-block:: bash